yitongknows/ECE444-F2020-Lab3/README.md

 ------------ | -------------
  Docker has no operating systems, it runs the images and containers on host operating systems| each VM has its own operating system
- Docker requires fewer recources to run containers | VM requires more CPU cycles to run projects provides isolated environments for each image | cannot guarantee the environment for different developers are the same for the project to run successfully
-takes a few seconds to run |takes longer time to start a VM Docker container can share hardware spaces between containers|requires more hardware space for multiple VMs
+ Docker requires fewer recources to run containers | VM requires more CPU cycles to run projects provides isolated environments for each image | cannot guarantee the environment for different developers are the same in order to run the project takes a few seconds to run |takes longer time to start a VM Docker container can share hardware spaces between containers|requires more hardware space for multiple VMs